grkkarthick/find-duplicate-files/README.md

 ##### Upcoming Features :)

-Prints the total size of found duplicated files
+* Prints the total size of found duplicated files<br>
-Keep the first file in each cell in second column(refer above table) and delete the rest
+* Keep the first file in each cell in second column(refer above table) and delete the rest<br>
+* Adding support to whitelist or blacklist file extension